The Cayman Islands has a high divorce rate, with 297 divorces in 2019

 How to Begin Divorce Proceedings

-Under the current Matrimonial Causes Act (2005 Revision), a person is entitled to apply for a divorce in the Cayman Islands if either of the parties is domiciled in the Islands or, in the case of a female, if she has been ordinarily resident here for at least two years prior to filing for a divorce.
-‘Domicile’ is an unusual legal concept and legal advice should ordinarily be sought, particularly for international families who may be said to have more than one home.
-Disputes can sometimes arise as to which country is the more convenient to handle divorce and associated matters, which may have tax or other financial implications
+Under the current Matrimonial Causes Law (2005 Revision) a person is entitled to get a divorce in the Cayman Islands if either of the parties is domiciled in the Islands.
+A ‘female’ (as the Law states) may also apply for a divorce if she has been ordinarily resident here for at least two years prior to filing for a divorce.

 At this time it is not possible to be granted a ‘no fault’ divorce, instead you must prove one of the grounds below: